Our annual reprise about what it really means to be a “fair” kid …

 But, what about the middle?
-The end of the Fair Haven Firemen’s Fair has always brought me, and probably more than a few others, back to that middle.
+The end of the Fair Haven Firemen’s Fair has always brought me, and many a “fair” kid, back to that middle haven.
 It’s home.

 Hold on tight, because it’s really all about the ride.
-Forget about waiting in line in nerve-wracked anticipation to get on it and the guise of regret when it comes to an end.
+Forget about waiting in line in nerve-wracked anticipation to get on it.
+Forget the guise of regret when that ride comes to an end.

 When I was a kid, my dad, Bill, used to goad me to ride the Sizzler with him at the Fair Haven Firemen’s Fair — that stupid amusement the sole purpose of which was to whip you around on the end of octopus-like tendrils ‘til you were sour-bellied, dizzy and scared.

 OK, I was a bow-legged, scrawny sissy.
 Dad would bellow his unmistakably hearty guffaw as I screamed and smashed into his side from the Sizzler’s whipping force.
 And that laugh … that laugh … No one knew quite how to amuse themselves with their own inside jokes like Bill Van Develde.

 You could say it was symbolic of the ride life takes us on — jolting and scary at times, yet an amusing thrill of comfort.
 Fair comfort.
 Everything’s alright.
 Daddy’s there, after all.

 The fair ended on its usual Saturday night.
 It’s that still Sunday after.
 The grounds are empty.
 The ghosts remain.
 The fair tradition and all its spirits never fail to evoke memories of many of those salient beginnings and endings.